provenance-io/provenance/x/metadata/spec/03_messages.md

 * An entry in `inputs` has a `source` value that doesn't match the intput specification.
 * The record specification has a result type of `record` but there isn't exactly one entry in `outputs`.
 * The record specification has a result type of `record_list` but the `outputs` list is empty.
+* The `signers` do not have permission to write the record.

 ---
 ### Msg/DeleteRecord